Stay Safe: 8 Tips to Ensure Loading Dock Safety

 - Use locking devices on every truck that comes to the loading dock.
 Using a locking device on trucks ensures that the trailer will not separate from the dock accidentally.
 When separation occurs, it is more likely people can fall off the dock and injury can happen.

-- Clean area regularly.
+- Clean loading areas regularly.
 As mentioned above, a common hazard is slipping or tripping due to weather, spillage, or debris left on the floor.
 Cleaning the area on a regular schedule will decrease the amount of slips, trips, and falls.

-- Put padding on the edges of sharp corners on the loading dock.
+- Put padding on the edges of sharp corners.
 When moving product from the truck into the facility, it is possible to run into uncovered sharp edges and cause injury.
 Place protective padding on edges and corners to easily prevent this.

 - Secure loose product.
 Before moving product to or from the truck, check to be sure the product is secure.
 Smaller products can fall off and cause tripping; and if larger products are not secure, they can injure employees when lifting.